kiangkuang/userscript-typescript-template/README.md

 - Userscripts using TypeScript powered by Vite
 - Configurable userscript headers using [vite-plugin-monkey](https://github.com/lisonge/vite-plugin-monkey)
-- Prettier as formatter with precommit hook to run lint-staged
+- Prettier as formatter with pre-commit hook to run lint-staged
-- Precommit hook to build latest code so you can use repository as installation link (See [Deployment](#deployment))
+- Pre-commit hook to build latest code so you can use repository as installation link (See [Deployment](#deployment))

 ## Getting Started

 1. Customize your userscript headers in [vite.config.ts][userscriptConfig]
 2. Modify [src/main.ts][inputFile] to implement your userscript logic
+3. Run `npm run dev` to install your script with hot module replacement using vite
-3. Run `npm run build` to build the resulting [script.user.js][outputFile]
+4. Run `npm run build` to build the resulting [script.user.js][outputFile]
+5. Run `npm run preview` to install the built script through the vite dev server

 ## Deployment

-This template is currently configured with a precommit hook to run
+This template is currently configured with a pre-commit hook to run

 ```
 npm run build